StefanEJonsson/osiris/README.md

 1. When you have created the output pin (the pin representing the final result of your computation) combine it with your label pin to produce an error pin
 1. Connect your error pin to an Objective

 Note that even though you never have to create helper functions when creating static models, doing so might sometimes simplify your code.
-I would recomend structuring your code in the same way you would if you were writing an ordinary program (not involving deep learning).
+I would recommend structuring your code in the same way you would if you were writing an ordinary program (not involving deep learning).
 For example:

 ```scala
 def layer[I,J](x:Pin[J,R],weight:MatrixPin[I,J,R],bias:Pin[I,R]):Pin[I,R] =
   (weight*x + bias).map(relu)
 ```

-might be an excelent way to remove code duplication if you use many layers.
+might be an excellent way to remove code duplication if you use many layers.

 In example/SineRecognizer.scala there is another example of how helper functions can be used.
 In that example, the helper function describes the whole computation of the network but only on a single data point.
 The output pin is then obtained by applying that function to the input variable (representing a whole batch of data points) using rowMap.